nocturnio/component-markup-language/README.md

 ## Syntax

 CML is designed around a simple JSON-like syntax.
-Think of it as a stencil for organizing your javascript.
+Think of it as an organizer for your javascript.

 **Example**
 ``` javascript